 I am a 24 year old living on the south coast of England with my boyfriend and dog called Keira.

 I have a Graphic Design degree from Bournemouth Arts University, I draw regular cartoons about life with bikes, and caricatures of people with their vehicles.
-I also work in insurance, and as a shop assistant for a motorcycle clothing store.

 Currently I have a 2018 R1.
 I have toured parts of Europe, and when I can I ride on track and off-road.
 I ride as many different bikes as I can and have worked with several companies over the last year promoting and reviewing brands and their products.